guillaumem-theodo/aws-workout/1-networking/108-dns/README.md

 - ✅ The EC2 in the second VPC has ONLY a private DNS name
 - ✅ Using `nslookup` command, from your laptop, try to get the public IP from the public DNS name
 - ❌ Using `nslookup` command, from your laptop try to get the private IP from the private DNS name
+- ✅ Using `nslookup` command, from inside the first EC2, get the IP of the second EC2 using its private name.
+Resolve to the private IP.
+- ✅ Using `nslookup` command, from inside the first EC2, get the IP of the second EC2 using its public name.
+Also resolve to the private IP.

+## Support

 [Doc AWS](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-dns.html)